ismell/chromeos-kernel-rebase/README.md

       `(cherry-picked from commit XXXXX)` line.
 The patch id of the local commit differs from the upstream commit.
 The local commit could have been back ported.
+    * exists-manual.csv: Commit was manually matched to an upstream commit.
     * exits-patch-id.csv: The upstream commit was found by using the patch id of the local commit.
     * cherry-picked.csv: Commits that were cherry-picked without